blackwoodseven/kubernetes-volume-backup/README.md

 **ATTENTION:** We strongly recommend that you enable versioning on your S3 bucket, so you will be able to retrieve overwritten versions of files.

+## Docker image
+The docker image for this project is available here: https://hub.docker.com/r/blackwoodseven/kubernetes-volume-backup/

 ## Usage
 To us this project for backing up your volumes, you must run it as a side-car in the pod which is using the volume.
 Configuration is at this point quite verbose.